Mike has written many articles on guns and the 2nd amendment. He has a way of presenting complex issues in an easy-to-understand way.

 The following questions are rated on a scale of 1-5, where 1 is you totally disbelieve and 5 is you totally believe.

-If you are interested in the in-depth study and statistics of gun issues by the Pew Research Center here is the link:
+If you are interested in the in-depth study and statistics of gun issues, here is the link at Pew Research Center.

 © 2018 Mike Russo